-If you're breastfeeding, you'll want to lose weight slowly.
+If you are breastfeeding, you will want to lose weight slowly.
 Weight loss that happens too fast can make you produce less milk.
-Losing about a pound and a half a week won’t affect your milk supply or your health.
+Losing about a pound and a half a week will not affect your milk supply or your health.

 Breastfeeding makes your body burn calories.
 It helps you lose weight.
-If you're patient, you may be surprised at how much weight you lose naturally while breastfeeding.
+If you are patient, you may be surprised at how much weight you lose naturally while breastfeeding.